qareebkhn/AiInterviewer/README.md

 5. **Answer questions** as they appear.
 Receive real-time feedback and sample responses.
 6. **View your results** after completing the interview.
 The results are automatically saved for future reference.

+## Acknowledgments
+A big thank you to Interviewsby.ai for their impressive UI design, which inspired our job description, questions, and summary pages.
+Thanks to **Jake Rosenthal** and **Chloe Pappas** for their excellent work!

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.